 Gaskets form a critical part of mechanical systems.
 They are used to seal areas of pneumatic systems and other various mechanical processes.
 Due to the heat resistance and durability of asbestos, it was used in gaskets.
 Asbestos gaskets would have been ideal for systems using steam, gases, or caustic compounds.

 Ring gaskets are a common variety of asbestos-containing gaskets, which are commonly composed of metal and asbestos.
 Other forms of gaskets that are composed of asbestos-containing rope or sheet gaskets are considered to be friable.
 These types are used in areas of high temperatures, such as furnaces.
 In my lab experience, gaskets can range from 20% to the 70% range, but it is possible for gaskets to be lower or higher than these ranges.

-Galbestos is a steel, felt, asbestos mixture that is used as a siding also.
+Galbestos is a steel, felt asbestos mixture that is used as a siding (like transite).
 Galbestos stands for galvanized asbestos.
 The process of creating galbestos is galvanizing zinc or iron with asbestos and asphalt.
-Galbestos can be found on the exterior of warehouses and other structures.
+Galbestos can be found on the exterior of older warehouses and other structures.
 Similarly to transite, galbestos — once aged — can be rendered friable.
-Surprisingly, galbestos samples were rare in the lab, but anecdotal ranges from fellow local analysts show the levels fall in a similar range to transite.
+Surprisingly, galbestos samples were rare in the lab.
+Anecdotally from fellow local analysts, galbestos has a similar asbestos content to transite.

 These materials demonstrate that not all higher concentration asbestos-containing materials are friable.
-However, damage and age can render these materials friable, thus making them more hazardous.
+However, damage and age can render transite, gaskets, and galbestos friable, thus making them more hazardous.
 If you suspect you have these materials at your property, contact Indoor Science to assess them for asbestos.